Beat the Heat with an Energy-Efficient Home

 Use Programmable Thermostats

-Save energy and keep your home cool this summer with a programmable thermostat.
+Save energy costs and keep your home cool this summer with a programmable thermostat.
 These thermostats allow you to change your home’s temperature based on the time and day.
 So, you can keep your home cool while you are there but increase the temperature when you’re away for set periods such as when you’re at work.

 A common misconception about programmable thermostats is that they can negatively impact the lifespan of your a/c unit.
 In fact, the opposite is true.
 Having your thermostat on a schedule will not only save energy when you are away from the house but will help prevent members of your household toggling the temperature through the day.
 When people are constantly bumping the temperature up or down one or two degrees, your a/c is constantly turning off and on.
 This causes extra wear on your unit and can add quite a bit to your energy bill.

 Whether you choose to use a programmable thermostat or not, the placement of it is incredibly important.
-If your thermostat is in direct sunlight or near heat sources like lamps, it will detect that your home is warmer than it really is and run more often.
+If your thermostat is in direct sunlight or near heat sources like lamps, it will detect that your home is warmer than it actually is and run more often.
 To move a thermostat, you’ll have to disconnect it from the breaker and wires, move it, then reconnect it.

 Clear Plants and Debris